Quantum Critical Collapse Abhors a Naked Singularity: Introduction

-The fate of spacetime singularities is of central importance in gravity: every classical black hole culminates in one, and every expanding universe originates from one.
+The fate of spacetime singularities is of central importance in gravity: every classical black hole ends in one, and every expanding universe originates from one.
 If such singularities are not hidden behind horizons, classical determinism fails, compelling us to confront quantum gravity.
 At the heart of this conundrum lies the cosmic censorship conjecture~\cite{Penrose:1969pc}; as Hawking remarked, ``\textit{Nature abhors a naked singularity}''~\cite{Hawking:1994sss}.

-However, explicit counterexamples involving naked singularities are known.
-The most infamous one is the endpoint of black hole evaporation, where Hawking radiation shrinks the horizon and may ultimately reveal a singularity~\cite{Hawking:1974sw, Hawking:1976ra}.
-Another notable example is the Gregory-Laflamme instability~\cite{Gregory:1993vy}, in which higher-dimensional black strings undergo classical fragmentation, possibly producing naked pinch-off singularities.
+Explicit counterexamples involving naked singularities are known.
+The most familiar one is the endpoint of black hole evaporation, where Hawking radiation shrinks the horizon, ultimately revealing a naked singularity~\cite{Hawking:1974sw,Hawking:1976ra}.
+Another example is the Gregory-Laflamme instability~\cite{Gregory:1993vy}, in which higher-dimensional black strings may classically fragment toward naked pinch-off singularities.

 Yet the most physically realistic setting is classical critical gravitational collapse~\cite{PhysRevLett.70.9, Gundlach:2025yjee}, wherein finely tuned smooth initial data drive the formation of naked singularities.
 This process can arise in the early universe and has been identified as a universal feature in scenarios involving primordial black hole (PBH) formation~\cite{Niemeyer:1997mt}.

-In this Letter, we show that quantum effects fundamentally overturn the classical picture: one-loop vacuum polarization generates a universal growing mode that enforces horizon formation and prevents naked singularities, even under arbitrarily fine-tuned initial data.
-This provides, for the first time, a consistent semiclassical description of critical collapse.
+In this paper, we show that quantum effects qualitatively overturn this classical picture already within a controlled semiclassical regime.
+We study analytically tractable Einstein-scalar critical spacetimes using a one-loop $s$-wave treatment linearized around self-similar near-critical backgrounds.
+In this setting, regularity in the self-similar domain fixes the relevant asymptotically Minkowskian, vacuum-polarization state without artificial quantum flux, the renormalized stress tensor develops a universal quantum growing mode, and one-loop backreaction competes with the classical unstable mode to shift the critical threshold.
+The resulting semiclassical geometry develops a trapped surface and a finite mass gap, so that the would-be naked critical endpoint is replaced by horizon formation.
+The issue we address is therefore not the ultimate Planck-scale fate of the singularity, but whether semiclassical vacuum polarization already changes the threshold dynamics before that regime is reached.
+Our analysis shows that indeed it does.